 During WWI, General Douglas MacArthur observed closely how officers and enlisted men alike with experience in team sports (football, baseball, basketball, etc.) and some individual sports (boxing, fencing, swimming, etc.) performed better under combat conditions.
 This observation left a lasting impression on him.
 When General MacArthur served as the Superintendent of the Military Academy at West Point, he initiated the expansion of their competitive sports program.
-The focus of this effort was to provide cadets with the physical discipline required to compete in academy-level athletics as well as team skills and sportsmanship.
-From this activity, cadets expanded their understanding of leadership as well as a belief that "the game is not over until the game is over."
-Even today, West Point graduates are known for their tenacity – on and off the field – and it is with tenacity that these cadets graduate into commissioned officers who are skilled leaders, gifted team players and warriors who do not know the meaning of surrender or quit.
-It was not long after West Point initiated their expanded focus on team sports that the other academies followed suit.
-This is why all of the academy admission boards seek outstanding young men and women who are proven scholars; they must also be proficient athletes as well as leaders.
-All federal service academies have also incorporated sports and physical conditioning into their overall academy experience and for this reason Greystone was directed to create a challenging sports program as part of its Physical Fitness program.
+The focus of his effort was to instill cadets with physical conditioning, self-discipline, and the drive required to compete in academy-level athletics.
+Additionally, it was equally important that cadets develop team skills and a strong sense of sportsmanship.
+As a result, cadets expanded their leadership understanding as well as a belief that "the game is not over until the game is over."
+Even today, West Point graduates are known for their tenacity – on and off the field.
+With tenacity, these cadets graduate into commissioned officers who are skilled leaders, gifted team players, and warriors who do not know the meaning of surrender or quit.
+Not long after West Point initiated their expanded focus on team sports, the other academies followed suit.
+Therefore, all of the academy admission boards seek outstanding young leaders who are proven scholars and proficient athletes.
+And for this reason, Greystone has supported a challenging sports program as part of its Physical Fitness program.